AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-10-20-static-site-comments-github-issues/index.md

 So, with all things considered, a GitHub issue really is the perfect comment system for a static blog.
 You don't need to pay anything to use it, and it's powered by a platform that companies and developers all around the world trust.

-## What's a Netlify Function?
+## Netlify Functions: An Overview

 My [old comment system](/blog/jekyll-comment-system-github-issues/) used the same strategy I outlined earlier, but it made unauthenticated API requests on the front end, which run into a rate limit of 60 requests per hour.
 This is a fairly typical limitation for static sites—you can't use API keys on the front end because anyone can inspect network requests and steal your credentials.
 So my old comment system wasn't very scalable or reliable.
-Authenticated requests, on the other hand, get a much more generous rate limit of [5000 requests per hour](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).
+Authenticated GitHub requests, on the other hand, get a much more generous rate limit of [5000 requests per hour](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).

 The typical solution is to host a custom server—written with Express, Flask, or one of the many other web server frameworks—and to have it proxy the API requests for you.
 Now, instead of sending your request to the API directly, you send it to a dedicated REST endpoint that you've set up on your server.
 It makes the authenticated request for you and sends the response back to your front end.

 But that's a lot of extra work, especially for a simple static site that just needs a comment system.
-Before the advent of [the JAMStack](https://www.netlify.com/jamstack/), static sites like this were traditionally limited in their capabilities. **Netlify functions** solve this problem and make your job a whole lot easier.
-Instead of deploying an entire web server in addition to your front end, you can take advantage of the fact that Netlify already *is* a server.
-All you need to do is create one script for every endpoint you need, and each function will get deployed alongside the rest of your site.
+Instead of deploying an entire server to make what is essentially just one API call, we can write and deploy a <dfn>serverless function</dfn>: a function that takes a request and returns a response.
+You could use AWS Lambda, but I prefer [Netlify Functions](https://www.netlify.com/platform/core/functions/) because:

+- I already host my site on Netlify.
+- It has a much better local developer experience than AWS SAM.
+- It takes a lot less time to set up.

 Under the hood, a Netlify function [is really just an AWS lambda](https://www.netlify.com/blog/2018/03/20/netlifys-aws-lambda-functions-bring-the-backend-to-your-frontend-workflow/); it gets registered at build time as an API endpoint to which you can send requests, just like with a traditional web server.
 When a request comes in for a particular endpoint, Netlify invokes your lambda with any query parameters and other data it received, executing the function on the server side.
 This is great because it allows you to [deploy a serverless site](https://docs.netlify.com/functions/overview/) with minimal effort.

+Here's the great thing about Netlify functions: Since they're async and run on Netlify servers, you can safely make authenticated API requests without leaking private data on the client side.
+For example, you can access environment variables for sensitive things like API keys, just like you would anywhere else in Node—you have access to `process.env`.

-## Your First Netlify Function
+### Your First Netlify Function

-Now that we're clear on why I'm using Netlify functions and the GitHub API for my comment system, let's start setting things up and writing some code!
+Now that we're clear on why I'm using Netlify functions and the GitHub API for my comment system, let's start setting things up and writing some code.
 The basic idea is to set up a Netlify function to serve as an endpoint that can can fetch comments for a particular post.
-We'll want to be able to invoke the function with `fetch`, like this:
+We'll want to eventually be able to invoke the function on the client side like this:

 ```js
 const comments = (await fetch(`/.netlify/functions_dir/endpoint/?id=123`)).json();